Samantha+Stevenson_04.jpg

 For opportunities to join my group or collaborate, see the 'Join the Lab' page or contact me directly for details on potential projects.
 I am also open to suggestions for new ideas!

-I am currently an assistant professor in the Bren School of Environmental Science & Management at UC Santa Barbara, where I study climate change impacts on the tropical Pacific and drought in the southwest US using a combination of ocean and climate models, field observations, and paleoclimate "proxy" reconstructions.
+I am an associate professor in the Bren School of Environmental Science & Management at UC Santa Barbara, where I study tropical atmosphere/ocean variability, its responses to past and future changes in climate, and the implications for extreme weather and marine ecosystem impacts.
+The tools our group uses for all this are a combination of ocean and climate models, field observations, and paleoclimate "proxy" reconstructions.

 I grew up in Connecticut, where I got my start as an astronomer!
 I did a masters in astronomy at Wesleyan University, then worked at the Harvard-Smithsonian Center for Astrophysics doing support work for the Chandra X-ray Observatory Director's Office.
 Quickly realizing astronomy wasn't for me, I went back to school for my PhD, but again took a while to get "settled" scientifically.
 I spent some time in the Lunar and Planetary Laboratory at the University of Arizona, then switched gears again to arrive at the Atmospheric and Oceanic Sciences department at the University of Colorado-Boulder where I actually finished the PhD program in 2011.